 Actually, the question of whether Wisconsin should privatize W-2 administration is a bit misleading.
 The more precisely worded question is whether the state should completely privatize it.
 Since the inception of Wisconsin Works, counties have had the option of whether to administer it themselves or allow W-2 to be managed in their area by a private entity.
 However, that may soon change because the plan developed by the Department of Children and Families (DCF) for administering W-2 regionally would make it virtually impossible for any county or consortium of counties to administer the program in their area.

 From the outset of W-2, it has been managed in Milwaukee by a number of private organizations, but counties in many other parts of the state have decided to keep administering it because they concluded that doing so would allow them to better do a better job of coordinating services and ensuring quality, compared to turning it over to organizations that are seeking to make a profit.
-A total of 20 individual counties and 11 consortia of counties now administer W-2.
 Read more